Skip to content

 1. Over-Grooming: Over-plucking or waxing can cause trauma to eyebrow follicles, leading to permanent damage over time, known as traction alopecia.2 While more common in women, men who groom their eyebrows can also experience similar issues.

-1. Skin Conditions: Skin issues like eczema, psoriasis, and dermatitis can lead to itchy, flaking skin that causes inflammation around the eyebrow area, thereby affecting hair growth.2 Men, who may not use as many protective or moisturising skincare products as women, can find these conditions particularly challenging to maintaining healthy eyebrow hair.
+1. Skin Conditions: Skin issues such as eczemapsoriasis, and dermatitis can cause itchy, flaky skin that inflames the area around the eyebrow, thereby affecting hair growth.2 Men, who may not use as many protective or moisturising skincare products as women, can find these conditions particularly challenging to maintaining healthy eyebrow hair.

 1. Chemotherapy and Radiotherapy: These cancer treatments can cause significant hair loss across the body, including the eyebrows.7